AmpersandTarski/Ampersand/docs/reference-material/terms.md

 ##### Natural language templates

 There is a pattern to this.
 A computer can generate a literal translation from the formula to natural language.
 However, that translation looks clumsy, verbose and elaborate.
 It is up to you to turn that in normal language.
-For examples [click here](#semantics-visualized).
 The systematic translation is given in the following table:

 | Formally     | Natural language template                                           |
 | :----------- | :------------------------------------------------------------------ |